cordovat-dev/chuleta/README.md

 Cheat-sheets are stored in a directory tree starting from a base directory containing sub-directories (called topics and subtopics).
 Each directory contains cheat-sheet files (chuletas) that are plain text files that adhere to a name convention explained bellow.

-## Sqlite full-text search
+## SQLite full-text search

-All cheat-sheet files are tonekized into a full-text search Sqlite database.
+All cheat-sheet files are tonekized into a full-text search SQLite database.

 ## Bash autocompletion